 The limitations to a handheld radio are simple enough too.
 The main ones are battery life, power output, and range.

-The lower power output and short antenna means that the range is limited… the range is enough to operate in a leisure boat scenario, however, larger vessels and commercial ships will usually choose fixed mounted VHFs.
+The lower power output and short antenna mean that the range is limited… the range is enough to operate in a leisure boat scenario, however, larger vessels and commercial ships will usually choose fixed-mounted VHFs.